sufirang/sufirang/README.md

 - 👯 I’m looking to collaborate on ...
 -->

 Hello, my name is Sufia Bano.
-I am a Frontend Developer.
-My technology stack involves Java Core, MySQL, javascript, React.js, and, HTML/CSS/Bootstrap.
-Besides programming, I have an immense interest in music.
+Currently doing Internship as a Full Stack Web Developer, I have been gaining hands-on experience in a range
+Frontend technologies, including Redux, React Js, Rest API's, JavaScript,BootStrap, Css/HTML, Java, Oops, SQL, Data Structures.

 <!-- - 🔭 I’m currently researching at the intersection of machine learning and databases with the [IDEA Lab](http://web.engr.oregonstate.edu/~termehca/) -->
 - 💬 Brainstorm with me over tech, algorithms, career, and music